Kalākaua: Death and succession

 Kalākaua sailed for California aboard the USS Charleston on November 25, 1890.
 Accompanying him were his trusted friends George W. Macfarlane and Robert Hoapili Baker.
 There was uncertainty about the purpose of the king's trip.
 Minister of Foreign Affairs John Adams Cummins reported the trip was solely for the king's health and would not extend beyond California.
-Local newspapers and British commissioner Wodehouse worried the king might go farther east to Washington, DC, to negotiate a continued cession of Pearl Harbor to the United States after the expiration of the reciprocity treaty or possible annexation of the kingdom.
+Local newspapers and British commissioner Wodehouse worried the king might go farther east to Washington, D.C., to negotiate a continued cession of Pearl Harbor to the United States after the expiration of the reciprocity treaty or possible annexation of the kingdom.
 His sister Liliʻuokalani, after unsuccessfully dissuading him from departing, wrote he meant to discuss the McKinley Tariff with the Hawaiian ambassador to the United States Henry A. P. Carter in Washington.
 She was again appointed to serve as regent during his absence.

 Upon arriving in California, the party landed in San Francisco on December 5.
 Kalākaua, whose health had been declining, stayed in a suite at the Palace Hotel.
 Traveling throughout Southern California and Northern Mexico, he suffered a minor stroke in Santa Barbara and was rushed back to San Francisco.
 He was placed under the care of George W. Woods, surgeon of the United States Pacific Fleet.
 Against the advice of Dr. Woods, Kalākaua insisted on going to his initiation at the Ancient Arabic Order of the Nobles of the Mystic Shrine (A.A.O.N.M.S.) on January 14.
 He was given a tonic of Vin Mariani that got him on his feet, and was accompanied to the rites by an escort from the Nobles of the Mystic Shrine.
 The ceremonies did not take long, and he was returned to his suite within an hour.
 Two days before his death, he lapsed into a coma.
 Kalākaua died at 2:35 pm on Tuesday, January 20, 1891.
 US Navy officials listed the official cause of death as Bright's Disease (inflammation of the kidneys).